dtaworn/data-science-bootcamp-portfolio/README.md

 3. Data Transformation with R:
 ==============================
-3.1 Use library nycflights13 and work with 2 data data frames of flights and airlines to transform data and find data insights
-File Code: TransformationWithR.r
+3.1 Use library nycflights13 and work with 2 data data frames of flights and airlines to transform data and find data insights, File Code: TransformationWithR.r

-3.2 Set up tables with data in R and then connect to PostgreSQL to write tables File Code: ConnectToPostgreSQL.r
+3.2 Set up tables with data in R and then connect to PostgreSQL to write tables, File Code: ConnectToPostgreSQL.r

 4. Data Visualization
 =====================